Direct Abundance Maps and Radial Metallicity Gradients of two Galaxies at z~4-5 in the GARDEN Survey: Detailed analysis of CANDELS 7986

 The collapsed 1D spectrum of CANDELS~7986 (Figure~\ref{7986_onedspec}) shows the [\ion{O}{2}] doublet, all Balmer series lines from H11 through H$\beta$ (with the exception of H$\epsilon$, which falls in the spectral gap), and the [\ion{Ne}{3}] $\lambda$3869 line (while $\lambda$3968 is also in the gap).
 The spectrum further exhibits both nebular and auroral [\ion{O}{3}] lines, as well as \ion{He}{1} $\lambda$4471.
 Weak \ion{He}{2} $\lambda$4686 emission is present, but there is no clear detection of \ion{Ne}{5} $\lambda$3426.

 We measure the redshift of the galaxy as a whole by fitting the H$\beta$ and the [\ion{O}{3}]~$\lambda\lambda$4959, 5007 lines, obtaining z=4.702.
 Direct analysis of the collapsed spectrum yields $T_{\rm e}$=15273$\pm$382 K, $N_{\rm e}$=285$\pm$41 cm$^{-3}$.
-Using these plasma parameters we calculate the theoretical H$\gamma$/H$\beta$ ratio under case B (assuming a nebula optically thick to Lyman radiation) from emissivity analysis, 0.473.
+The nebular continuum is also minimal in this galaxy.
+Using these plasma parameters we calculate the theoretical H$\gamma$/H$\beta$ ratio under case B (assuming a nebula optically thick to Lyman radiation) from emissivity analysis, is 0.473.
 The extinction is low, with $c_{\rm \beta}$=0.084$\pm$0.04 (or E(B-V)=0.0489 $\pm$0.0233).